-Reporting the sources of all funding for a pilot trial (that is both the main research award and any other support such as supply of equipment) allows the reader to judge the potential influence of the funding body on the design, conduct, analysis and reporting of the trial.
-If no specific funding was made to support the pilot trial this should also be stated.
-As reported in the main CONSORT paper, a systematic review has shown that research funded by the pharmaceutical industry is more likely to report findings in their favour, compared to reports of research funded from independent funding bodies.[2, 60] Where funders have had no involvement in any aspect of trial conduct or reporting this should be explicitly stated.
+Reporting the sources of all funding for a pilot trial (that is, the main research award and any other support, such as supply of equipment) allows readers to judge the potential influence of the funding body on the design, conduct, analysis, and reporting of the trial.
+If no specific funding was provided to support the pilot trial, this should also be stated.
+As reported in the main CONSORT statement, a systematic review has shown that research funded by the pharmaceutical industry is more likely to report findings in its favour, compared with reports of research funded by independent funding bodies.
+Where funders have had no involvement in any aspect of trial conduct or reporting this should be explicitly stated.

-Extension for pilot trials: ethical approval/research review committee approval confirmed with reference number
+- Item 26 - Extension for pilot trials: ethical approval/research review committee approval confirmed with reference number

+- Example

-"The Regional Ethical Review Board at the Karolinska Institute approved the study, no. 2007/1401-31/3."[94]
+- "The Regional Ethical Review Board at the Karolinska Institute approved the study, no. 2007/1401-31/3."

+- Explanation

-This is a new item which has been added to the CONSORT checklist because of the need to emphasise that all research, including pilot trials, should only be conducted within an ethical framework and with all ethical and other approvals in place prior to commencement.
-Of particular relevance to pilot trials is the need also to be aware of any restrictions imposed by the reviewing ethical committee, because these would have implications for the design and conduct of the future definitive trial.
+This is a new item that has been added to the CON-SORT checklist because of the need to emphasise that all research, including pilot trials, should only be conducted within an ethical framework and with all ethical and other approvals in place before commencement.
+Of particular relevance to pilot trials is the need also to be aware of any restrictions imposed by the reviewing ethical committee, because these would have implications for the design and conduct of the future definitive RCT.